jvladika/HealthFC/README.md

 # HealthFC
-The code and data for the paper "**HealthFC: A Dataset of Health Claims for Evidence-Based Medical Fact-Checking**".
-The dataset can be found in the CSV file _healthFC_annotated.csv_
+The code and data for the paper ["**HealthFC: Verifying Health Claims with Evidence-Based Medical Fact-Checking**"](https://aclanthology.org/2024.lrec-main.709/), accepted to LREC-COLING 2024.

+The dataset can be found in the CSV file _**healthFC_annotated.csv**_

 Explanation of columns in the dataset: